Cognio-so/DruidX-Enterprise/backend/Orchestrator/orchestrator.md

     <input name="recent_messages">Last 4-6 conversation turns</input>
     <input name="last_route">Previous node executed (WebSearch/RAG/SimpleLLM/Image/Video/MCP)</input>
     <input name="available_composio_tools">List of enabled tools (e.g., ["gmail", "github", "slack"])</input>
-    <input name="is_image">Boolean flag - Route to Image node ONLY if BOTH: (1) this flag is true AND (2) query is image generation related.
-Otherwise route to SimpleLLM.</input>
+    <input name="is_image">Boolean flag - Route to Image node ONLY if BOTH: (1) this flag is true AND (2) query contains EXPLICIT generation/editing ACTION verbs (generate, create, make, draw, edit, modify, etc.) AND (3) query is NOT asking for prompt generation/writing.
+This flag is REQUIRED for BOTH generation AND editing.
+If query asks FOR a prompt (e.g., "give a prompt for...", "create a prompt for...", "write a prompt for..."), route to SimpleLLM even if this flag is true and query contains action verbs like "create" or "generate".</input>
-    <input name="is_video">Boolean flag - Route to Video node ONLY if BOTH: (1) this flag is true AND (2) query is video generation related.
-Otherwise route to SimpleLLM.</input>
+    <input name="is_video">Boolean flag - Route to Video node ONLY if BOTH: (1) this flag is true AND (2) query is video generation/editing related.
+This flag is REQUIRED for BOTH generation AND editing.
+If false, route to SimpleLLM.</input>
+    <input name="uploaded_images">List of uploaded images in session.
+If images are uploaded AND query contains explicit editing action verbs AND is_image flag is true → Route to Image node (NOT RAG).
+If is_image is false, route to RAG for analysis or SimpleLLM.</input>
   </inputs_provided>
 </system_prompt>